mdragan85/limitless-mm/design.md

 ```

 Rationale:
-- `poll_key` is the opaque identifier required by the venue client to fetch an order book
+- `poll_key` is already present in discovery output
-- It is stable, unique per order book, and already present in discovery output
+- It is stable and unique per order book
-- Using `poll_key` avoids venue-specific key derivation logic
+- It avoids venue-specific key derivation logic

 This key is used as the primary key in snapshots and all in-memory poller state.